frankierosa/csvrw/README.md

-# insertdataintocsv
+# csvrw

-A simple program to insert data into csv file
+A simple program to read and insert data into csv file.

 ## How to insert data